-A: You will attend the Transfer Program Part I in July where you will meet with an academic adviser and register for your classes.
+A: You will attend the Transfer Program Part I where you will meet with an academic adviser and register for your classes.

 Q: Will there be classes still available?
 I checked the course availability online and there aren't any classes that I need or that will fit into my schedule.